Bay platform

-In the United Kingdom and in Australia, a bay platform is a dead-end railway platform at a railway station that has through lines.
+A bay platform is a dead-end railway platform at a railway station which also has through lines.
 It is normal for bay platforms to be shorter than their associated through platforms.
+They must have a buffer stop at one end for safety.

 Overview

 Bay and island platforms are so named because they resemble the eponymous geographic features.

-Examples of stations with bay platforms include Carlisle railway station, Ryde Pier Head railway station, Nottingham railway station (pictured), which has a bay platform inset into one of its platform islands; and the San Francisco International Airport BART Station which has three bay platforms, two of which are in use.
+Bay platforms are in use in the United Kingdom, in Australia, and the United States.
+Examples of stations with bay platforms include Carlisle railway station, Ryde Pier Head railway station, Nottingham railway station (pictured), which has a bay platform inset into one of its platform islands.

+The San Francisco International Airport BART Station has three bay platforms, two of which are in use.
 Chicago's CTA O'Hare Airport Station features a bay platform with one track on the bay and a track on each side of the platform.
 Millennium Station in Chicago has several bay platforms for the South Shore Line and Metra.
-The Hoboken Terminal and 33rd Street Station on the PATH train line have bay platforms.
+The Hoboken Terminal and 33rd Street Station on the PATH line have bay platforms.
 Ferry Avenue on the PATCO Speedline also has a bay platform.
-In the New York City Subway, however, such platforms are thought of as side or island platforms connected at the ends, rather than bay platforms.
+In the New York City Subway, but such platforms are thought of as side or island platforms connected at the ends, rather than bay platforms.

-Trains which use a bay platform have to reverse direction and depart in the direction from which they arrived.
+Trains using a bay platform have to reverse direction and depart in the direction from which they arrived.